ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 He watches as her eyes widen into aquatic saucers and the color drains from her face entirely.

 "Can't do what anymore?"

-He whips his head back to see Aaric there, brows raised quizzically.
+Dain whips his head back to see Aaric there, able to open the door but not to pass through the wards, brows raised quizzically.

-_Shit._
+*Shit.*

 "We aren't fucking," Sloane says to him slowly.

-Dain's brows draw together: _why should Aaric care that they are or aren't?_
+Dain's brows draw together: *why should Aaric care that they are or aren't?*

 "What?
-I don't care—_ew,_" Aaric says to her.
+I don't care—*ew,*" Aaric says to her.

 Dain grabs Aaric's forearm and pulls him into the room, slamming the door after him.
 He sits at Dain's desk, settling in like he usually does.
 The owner of the room is then left with only the bed next to Sloane or the table to the right of the desk.

 He groans knowing he's just barely managed to fight off the pending erections and picks the table.

-"So... _Wingleader._ And Cadet—" his room becomes uncomfortably quiet when Aaric starts up,
+"So... *Wingleader.* And cadet-that-he-is-not-sleeping-with—" Dain's room becomes uncomfortably quiet when Aaric starts up.

 Dain opens his mouth, looks up at the cobblestone ceiling and groans.
 "Aaric, please, don't."